MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.system.display/README.md

 This plugin provides the ability to query display metadata.

+## Caveats

+### Android

+`chrome.system.display.getInfo` is the only method to be implemented yet.
+Moreover, `mirroringSourceId`, `isInternal` and `isEnabled` cannot be retrieved at this moment.

 ## Status

-Stable on Android; not yet supported on iOS.
+Beta on Android; not yet supported on iOS.

 ## Reference